avcoder/comp2068-week08/02-register.md

 ```

 Notice register() is a built-in method to passport-local.
 Passport will salt/hash the password but it doesn't actually store the password in a property called password, it will give it a different name, in the db.

+* View salt/hash/pepper youtube video https://www.youtube.com/watch?v=--tnZMuoK3E

 So now that we've coded above, let's go to mlab and see once we register, if a new user is created.
 Q. Do you see an accounts collection?
 How did it get there?